diicellman/dynamite-dogs/README.md

 Dynamite-Dogs is a groundbreaking application designed for developers and technology enthusiasts.
 This innovative tool transforms your GitHub repository into a conversational agent, allowing for interactive, chat-based exploration of your codebase.
 Additionally, Dynamite-Dogs features a unique capability to generate engaging social media posts to share your repository across platforms like LinkedIn and Twitter, enhancing visibility and outreach.

 **What sets Dynamite-Dogs apart is its cost-effectiveness.** By leveraging advanced prompt engineering techniques and few-shot learning examples, we've built a solution that is not only powerful but also the most affordable on the market.
-Utilizing the Anthropic haiku model, Dynamite-Dogs offers responses at approximately 1 cent each, with an impressive 200k tokens context window, ensuring no compromise on quality.
+Utilizing the Anthropic Claude 3 Haiku model, Dynamite-Dogs offers responses at approximately $0.01 each, with an impressive 200k tokens context window, ensuring no compromise on quality.

 ## Features 🐾